Activity measures of dynamical systems over non-archimedean fields: Example: quadratic polynomials

 since $|t|^2>|t|>1$.
 This implies the orbit is unbounded.
 Hence $\mathcal{M}=\mathcal{D}(0,1)$ and the boundary $\partial\mathcal{M}=\zeta_{0,1}$.
 Since the boundary consists of a single point, the activity measure should be a Dirac mass at the Gauss point $\zeta_{0,1}$.
 This is actually true because $c_n(t)=f_t^n(c(t))$ has good reduction for every $n$ as a polynomial.
 We have the following fact:

-\begin{prop}[\cite{FRL1}, T\'eoreme E] \textit{ A rational map $\phi$ of degree at least $2$ has good reduction if and only if the canonial measure of $\phi$ is a Dirac mass $\delta_{\zeta_{0,1}}$ at the Gauss point.} \end{prop} Hence, the canonical measure must be a Dirac mass at the Gauss point $\delta_{\zeta_{0,1}}$, so
+\begin{prop}[\cite{FRL1}, Th\'eor\`eme E] \textit{ A rational map $\phi$ of degree at least $2$ has good reduction if and only if the canonial measure of $\phi$ is a Dirac mass $\delta_{\zeta_{0,1}}$ at the Gauss point.} \end{prop} Hence, the canonical measure must be a Dirac mass at the Gauss point $\delta_{\zeta_{0,1}}$, so

 from which we have $\mu=\hat{\mu}=\delta_{\zeta_{0,1}}$.